whoward/docs/markdown/tutorials/js-unit-testing.md

 ![karma-plus-sauce](/images/tutorials/js-unit-testing/karma-plus-sauce.png)

 In this tutorial we will use the [Karma](http://karma-runner.github.io/) test runner to run JavaScript unit tests on Sauce Labs.
+If you are using the YUI test framework or would prefer to setup your own custom test runner check out [grunt-saucelabs](https://github.com/axemclion/grunt-saucelabs), otherwise follow along to setup Karma.

-To get testing, you can either check out the docs for the [karma-sauce-launcher](https://github.com/karma-runner/karma-sauce-launcher) to add Sauce Labs testing to an existing Karma config, or follow along to setup a new project.
+To get your tests running, you can either check out the docs for the [karma-sauce-launcher](https://github.com/karma-runner/karma-sauce-launcher) to add Sauce Labs testing to an existing Karma config, or follow along to setup a new project.

 ## Installation